Certified PDF

 Products that support Certified PDF

 Workflow systems or other applications such as web portals that use one of the above products can also support Certified PDF.
-In the ApogeeX workflow which I use, it is possible to define that for a job all pages have to be Certified PDF files that match a certain preflight profile.
+In the Apogee Prepress workflow, which is the production system I am most familiar with, it is possible to define that for a job all pages have to be Certified PDF files that match a certain preflight profile.
 If files are supplied that do not meet this standard, the workflow automatically flags them with a red icon and stops processing those files until an operator either accepts or rejects the data.

 How to create Certified PDF files

-Use one of the above mentioned products to preflight and certify a PDF.
+Use one of the above-mentioned products to preflight and certify a PDF.

 How to check certification